joyrider3774/rubido_vircon32/README.md

 ![screenshot 3](screenshots/screenshot3.png)

 ## Vircon32 Game Features:
+- Code adapted to work with Vircon32 console
 - Four difficulties
 - Saves best results in memory card (if inserted)
 - Much faster board part retrieving, it no longer searches the internal list but directly accesses it